 Just returned from a week of kayaking and hiking along Oregon’s gold coast.
 Our group of kayakers included members of the Campbell Outdoor Club (nature enthusiasts) and three experienced trip leaders – Mel, Mary, and Al. We hauled our gear from Eugene’s River House to various coastal destinations, and two kayakers followed in a separate vehicle, so we could ferry between different “put-in” and “take-out” points.

-Oregon is particularly beautiful in June and the scenery did not disappoint!
+Oregon is particularly beautiful in June, and the scenery didn’t disappoint!
 The southern gold coast includes 100 miles of breathtaking beaches, surf, coves, estuaries, wetlands, hiking trails, old growth forest, redwoods, cranberry bogs, wildlife, and rivers – it’s an awesome masterpiece of nature not to be missed!

-Our leisurely trip included lots of laughter and we stopped in several towns along the way, including Elkton, Riverton, Bend, Bandon, Gold Beach, Port Orford, Reedsport, and Scottsburg.
+Our leisurely trip included lots of laughter, and we stopped in several towns along the way, including Elkton, Riverton, Bend, Bandon, Gold Beach, Port Orford, Reedsport, and Scottsburg.
 The first put-in was the interesting north spit wetlands near Bend.
-Then we loaded up the kayaks and headed south to Bandon for a paddle on the Coquille River.
-Our Bandon lodging was on the coast and we enjoyed many fantastic sunrises and sunsets.
-We watched one magnificent sunset near the Coquille River Lighthouse which is built right on the rocks and is both a coastal light and a harbor light.
+Then, we loaded up the kayaks and headed south to Bandon for a paddle on the Coquille River.
+Our Bandon lodging was on the coast, and we enjoyed fantastic sunrises and sunsets.
+We watched one magnificent sunset near the Coquille River Lighthouse which is built right on the rocks and is both a coastal and harbor light.